hiromiokido/hiromiokido/README.md

 Hello, I'm Daniela!

 Graduated in Astrophysics, I'm qualified and trained in content such as Physics, Mathematics, Programming and Statistics.

 I program in R, C and Python.

 Other interests: cultural astronomy, decolonial astronomy, astronomy (cosmology and extragalactic), decolonial and gender studies.

-dhiromiokido@gmail.com
+Contact info: dhiromiokido@gmail.com
-lattes.cnpq.br/2716029538132166

 <!---
 hiromiokido/hiromiokido is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.